microsoft/DacFx/src/Microsoft.Build.Sql/docs/Tutorial.md

 # Tutorial

+> [!WARNING]
+> This article has been replaced by https://learn.microsoft.com/sql/tools/sql-database-projects/tutorials/create-deploy-sql-project and is no longer updated.
+Please refer to the new documentation for the latest information.

 This page walks through creating a new SQL project and publishing it to a database from the command line and any text editor.
 For more information on using SQL projects in Azure Data Studio or VS Code, check out the [SQL Database Projects extension documentation](https://aka.ms/azuredatastudio-sqlprojects).

 ## 📁 Create a SQL project